-We learn to make pasta in Bologna a mano (by hand) and discover that warm hands make all the difference.
+We learned to make pasta in Bologna a mano (by hand) and discovered that warm hands make all the difference.

-Our hotel is centrally located in the heart of the historic center, just off the Piazza Maggiore and a short walk to the food markets and restaurants that dot the medieval-style streets on via Clavature, via Pescerie and via Draperie.
+Our hotel is centrally located in the heart of the historic center, just off the Piazza Maggiore, and a short walk to the food markets and restaurants that dot the ancient medieval-style streets, via Clavature, via Pescerie, and via Draperie.

-We spend the morning learning about Bolognese pasta and its unique preparation.
-The sole ingredients used are extra-fine flour and large eggs with intensely orange yolks (that come from chickens who are fed diets heavy in carrots); the two are carefully measured and blended to make the dough (sfoglia)–without water, oil or salt.
+We spent the morning learning about Bolognese pasta and its unique preparation.
+The sole ingredients used are extra-fine flour and large eggs with intensely orange yolks (that come from chickens who are fed diets heavy in carrots); the two are carefully measured and blended to make the dough (sfoglia)–without water, oil, or salt.

-The school is operated by Alessandra Spisni, a larger than life Italian TV personality who serves as headmaster, watching over students and staff.
-Her jocular brother Allessandro performs kitchen antics.
+The school is operated by Alessandra Spisni, a larger-than-life Italian TV personality who serves as headmaster, watching over students and staff.
+Her jocular brother Alessandro performs kitchen antics.
 In appearance and personality, he is a cross between one of the curly-headed Marx brothers and an oversized Roberto Bernini.
-While Allessandro keeps us laughing, his niece Stefania keeps us on task and bellows instructions on technique in perfect English.
+While Alessandro keeps us laughing, his niece Stefania keeps us on task and bellows instructions on technique in perfect English.